 |Cleft lip and palate|

-A cleft is a gap or split in either the upper lip or the roof of the mouth (palate) or sometimes both.
+A cleft is a gap or split in the upper lip, the roof of the mouth (palate), or sometimes both.
 It occurs when separate areas of the face do not join together properly when a baby is developing during pregnancy.

-The face and upper lip develops during the fifth to ninth week of pregnancy.
-Most cleft problems can either be picked up at the routine 20 week scan, or soon after birth.
-However, a submucous cleft, where the cleft is hidden in the lining of the roof of the mouth may not be detected for months or even years.
+The face and upper lip develop between the fifth and ninth weeks of pregnancy.
+Most clefts are picked up either at the time of the routine 20 week scan, or soon after birth.

-Learn more in diagnosing cleft lip and palate.
+Read more about diagnosing cleft lip and palate.

-The exact cause of clefts is not known although evidence suggests they are caused by a combination of genetics and enviromental factors such as smoking and drinking in early pregnancy, and a lack of folic acid in the mother's diet.
+The exact cause of clefts is not known.
+However, evidence suggests they are often caused by a combination of genetic and enviromental factors.

-Cleft lips and palates can occur on their own (non-syndromic) or are sometimes part of a wider series of birth defects (syndromic).
+Cleft lip and palate can occur on its own (non-syndromic) or can sometimes be part of a wider series of birth defects (syndromic).

-Learn more in the causes of cleft lip and palate.
+Read more about the causes of cleft lip and palate.

 Who is affected?

 A cleft lip and palate is the most common facial birth defect in the UK.
 One in every 700 babies is born with a cleft.
-The type of cleft and how severe it is can vary widely between children.
+The type of cleft and its severity vary widely between children.

 A cleft lip or combined cleft lip and palate are more common in boys, but a cleft palate on its own is more common in girls.

 Surgery is the usual treatment for cleft lip and palate, with good results.
-After treatment, most children have a normal appearance with minimal scarring and normal speech.
+Other forms of treatment may also be required depending on the type of cleft, such as speech and language therapy and orthodontics.
+After treatment most children have a normal appearance with minimal scarring and normal speech.

-Learn more in treatment for cleft lip and palate.
+Learn more about treatment for cleft lip and palate.